François Gautier: Journalism

 After arriving in India, Gautier stopped writing for many years and focused on other activities.
-In 1982, he found an article in a French newspaper, that supposedly contained clichés about the Indian socio-polity.
+In 1982, he found an article in a French newspaper, that he considered to contain clichés about the Indian society and politics.
 He wrote a letter to the editor suggesting corrections, wherein he was offered to write an article.
 He wrote several more articles for the newspaper and went on to work as a writer and photographer for other publications.

 He served as the South-Asia correspondent of Journal de Genève, a Geneva-based newspaper before switching to the same post at Le Figaro in 1993.
 He stayed over there for about 8 years before shifting to Ouest-France and then, La Chaîne Info.

 Gautier used to write a regular column for Rediff.com.
 Gautier has also written columns for The New Indian Express, DNA India, Outlook India, and others.
 He is also the editor of La Revue de l'Inde.